-BIOL 6 Introductory Microbiology 4 units
+BIOL 6 Introductory Microbiology

-36 lecture hours; 108 laboratory hours Prerequisite: BIOL 1 or BIOL 15
+Prerequisite: BIOL 1 or BIOL 15

 History, structure, metabolism, genetics, and ecology of microscopic life forms; their relationship to disease, immunology, agriculture, and industry.
 Laboratory emphasizes the development of techniques for the detection, isolation, and identification of both harmless and pathogenic species.
 (L)